alessiogambi/iter/README.md

 - **Evolutionary Policy**.
 ITER implements a generic evolutionary loop but the evolution logic, that is, the logic that evolves the test suites and decides when to stop the search.
 At the moment we have implemented two policies:
 	- Stop.
 This is the simplest possible policy: it stops the search as soon as it is invoked.
 	- Plasticity Search.
-This search creates new tests that maximize the probability of finding plasticity in the system starting from the data collected in the previous test executions (For more details see [13]).
+This search creates new tests that maximize the probability of finding plasticity in the system starting from the data collected in the previous test executions (for more details see [13]).

 # Implementation Details

-ITER is implemented in Java and leverages several libraries; to mention few: [**tapestry-ioc**][http://tapestry.apache.org/ioc.html], a powerful framework for dependency injection and inversion of control by Apache, [**tapestry5-cli**][https://github.com/alessiogambi/tapestry5-cli], a library to manage user inputs provided on the command line, and [**matlabcontrol**][https://code.google.com/p/matlabcontrol/], a library to interface Java with Matlab that is required by the plasticity search.
+ITER is implemented in Java and leverages several libraries; to mention few: [**tapestry-ioc**](http://tapestry.apache.org/ioc.html), a powerful framework for dependency injection and inversion of control by Apache, [**tapestry5-cli**](https://github.com/alessiogambi/tapestry5-cli), a library to manage user inputs provided on the command line, and [**matlabcontrol**](https://code.google.com/p/matlabcontrol/), a library to interface Java with Matlab that is required by the plasticity search.

-The complete list of dependency can be easily retrieved by inspecting the [*pom.xml*][] file in the repository.
+The complete list of dependency can be easily retrieved by inspecting the [*pom.xml*](./pom.xml) file in the repository.

 # Code and Releases Download